scottspace/scottspace.github.io/_posts/2019-05-09-hellocolor.md

 <div id="hello-color-canvas">
 </div>

 The ability to influence 16,277,216 colors gives users an amazing freedom.
-Simultaneous contract -- without which it would be impossible to perceive colors -- is illustrated here by juxtaposing a number of color combinations.
+Simultaneous contrast -- without which it would be impossible to perceive colors -- is illustrated here by juxtaposing a number of color combinations.
 Our perception of color is affected by colors near it.